postphotos/purrfectcopy/README.md

 It's our goal to keep this python application at 100% coverage.
 We also provide the task runner - `run-backup.sh` - to perform your backup work.
 We also provide a local `setup.sh` to add an alias - `pcopy` - to your `.bashrc`/`.zshrc`.

-If you often find yourself scuttling data and are sick of the cat-free, confusing syntax (like the rest of us are!) `pcopy` functions as a fancy alias for `rsync` defaults: A great nice-to-have and makes menial file maintence just a little less awful.
+If you often find yourself scuttling data and are sick of confusing syntax (like the rest of us are!) and need some more cats inyour life, this `pcopy` application acts as a fancy alias for `rsync` defaults: A great nice-to-have and makes menial file maintence just a little less awful.

 ## 🛠️ Setup